Welcome! I am glad that you are here. I invite you to follow me on Twitter, Facebook, Google, Pinterest.

 - Video Art Lessons on Birds

-These activities were put together to give my teen a high school credit in nature study.
+These activities were put together one year, to grant my teen a high school credit in nature study-bird watching.
+Below, I share about how we did that.

 When my daughter was about 8, I gave my daughter a camera, and she soon she began taking pictures of birds...I enjoyed teaching her basic photography principles.
 She still loved doing this in middle school.....